Bharath0726/Bharath0726/README.md

-## Hi there 👋
+## Hi there 👋 Bharath Girirajan

+💬 Ask me about Python, Machine Learning, LLM's, Diet Plan, Gym and a good playlist🎧

+Need to know more about me: Ask Him : [JARVIS ](https://bharathgirirajan.streamlit.app/)
 <!--
 **Bharath0726/Bharath0726** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you

+started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...